Updated: Nov 28, 2022

 Deductions for hardship/difficulties

-If a parent is experiencing severe financial hardship as a result of justifiable expenditures resulting from the following, a party can request that the court remove a "hardship deduction" from his or her gross annual income when determining his or her net disposable income.
+If a parent is experiencing severe financial hardship due to justifiable expenditures resulting from the following, a party can request that the court remove a "hardship deduction" from his or her gross annual income when determining his or her net disposable income.

 Extraordinary medical costs or devastating damages for which the parent is financially liable